TB 500 for Sale

-Studies have shown that post administration, traces of TB500 can be detected in the plasma and urine sample via high-performance liquid chromatography (HPLC) and mass spectrometry (MS) methods.
-These methods can easily identify the TB500 metabolites, N-terminal acetylated 17-23 fragments of TB500 (Ac-LKKTETQ), which would confirm the use of this agent (10).
+Studies have shown that post administration, traces of the peptide can be detected in the plasma and urine sample via high-performance liquid chromatography (HPLC) and mass spectrometry (MS) methods.
+These methods can easily identify the compound’s metabolites, N-terminal acetylated 17-23 fragments of TB 500 (Ac-LKKTETQ), which would confirm the use of this agent (10).

 TB 500 Powder and Reconstitution

 The peptide is generally available in powder form.
 The lyophilized powder of TB 500 must be reconstituted with 0.9% sodium chloride, sodium chloride acting as the bacteriostatic solvent agent.